 The online MS in IDPT program prepares you to plan, develop, and manage instructional materials and their emerging technologies.

-Based on competencies from the International Board of Standards for Training, Performance and Instruction, Baker developed the curriculum with input from an advisory panel with a wide range of backgrounds, including company presidents and CEOs, instructional design professionals, performance improvement consultants, project managers, multimedia learning specialists, e-learning developers, software engineers, and scholars in the field.
+Based on competencies from the International Board of Standards for Training, Performance and Instruction, we developed the curriculum with input from company presidents and CEOs, instructional design professionals, performance improvement consultants, project managers, multimedia learning specialists, e-learning developers, software engineers, and scholars in the field.

 Classes are held online, and the program can be completed in about two years.

 The online master’s program fits the demanding schedules of working professionals.

 The program is delivered in our popular cohort model.